 Building Healthy Relationships at Work for People with Developmental Disabilities Curriculum

-This 12 lesson curriculum will help you teach people with Developmental Disabilities how to navigate all types of relationships including co-worker relationships and also, become great employees.
-Topics include healthy/unhealthy relationships and what to do if you are being harassed or experience abuse.
+This 12-lesson curriculum will help you teach people with Developmental Disabilities how to navigate all types of relationships, including co-worker relationships, and become great employees.
+Topics include healthy and unhealthy relationships and what to do if you are being harassed or experiencing abuse.

 Learn more here: https://www.elevatustraining.com/workshops-and-products/sexuality-education-for-people-with-developmental-disabilities-curriculum/